CyberGoatherder/WinDefReleaser/README.md

 # WinDefReleaser
 Python tool to parse and decrypt files quarantined by windows defender.
-Useful for security analysts looking to review the original file windows defender alerted on.
+Useful for security analysts and incident responders looking to review the original file(s) windows defender alerted on.

 ### Credits